IBM/aspera-cli/docs/pandoc/README.md

 There is a default target for `Foo.pdf` from `Foo.md`.

-If the source and destination have different basenames, then it is possible to do:
+If the source and destination have different basenames or path, then it is possible to do:

 ```makefile
 $(eval $(call markdown_to_pdf,source.md,target.pdf))